 Guide to Web Features for Kids

-The DESIGN SQUAD NATION Web site is a destination for creative tween and teens, promoting the message: You are creative and can solve problems.
+The DESIGN SQUAD NATION website is a destination for creative tween and teens, promoting the message: You are creative and can solve problems.
 You can make things that help people.
-We want you to join the DESIGN SQUAD NATION.
+We want you to join DESIGN SQUAD NATION.
 Let's dream big.
 Let's build something together.

-In the Share section, kids can use their PBS KIDS GO! login to contribute to the safe, fully-moderated online community.
-Kids can start a project by sharing an idea, or contribute to an existing project by sending in a sketch or a photo.
+In the Design section, kids can use their PBS KIDS login to contribute to the safe, fully moderated online community.
+Kids can start a design project by sharing an idea, or contribute to an existing project by sending in a drawing.

-This section is where we're rolling out a series of contests that asks kids to build a small project at home and submit it to the site.
-The top entries will be shared with the community for a final vote, and the winner will receive a small prize.
+This section is where we're rolling out a series of special challenges that asks kids to build a small project at home and submit it to the site.
+The top entries will be shared with the community for a final vote, and the winner will receive a special virtual sticker.

-A series of new video shorts starring hosts Nate and Deysi will hook the YouTube generation with engineering stunts, amazing do-it-yourself projects, and the chance to get their own questions answered by our hosts on camera.
+A series of new video shorts starring hosts Nate and Deysi will hook the YouTube generation with engineering stunts, amazing do-it-yourself projects, and the chance to get their own questions answered and designs prototyped by our hosts on camera.
 The message is that with a little engineering know-how, you can do some amazing things.
-These shorts, in addition to our catalogue of full-length episodes and engineer profiles, are made available in the Video Section.
-Like other areas of the website, videos will be organized by themes that appeal to kids.
+These shorts, in addition to our catalogue of full-length episodes and engineer profiles, are made available in the Watch Section.
+Like other areas of the website, videos are organized by themes that appeal to kids.

 Design Squad's "Fidgit Factory" provides a playful introduction to electrical circuits.
 First, players build their "Fidgit Factory" by making a circuit to power a variety of machines that control Fidgit character's attributes, such as color, antennae, and accessories.
 When the orders start rolling in, the player will have to act fast, getting those Fidgits customized before the battery power runs out.
 Each level requires the player to add on to their circuit with more machines, more batteries, and then use them to make more Fidgits.